-This year has been a rough one for the once mighty Holden brand, as it endures some of the poorest monthly sales in its history.
+The last couple of years have been rough for the once mighty Holden brand, as it endured some of the poorest monthly sales in its history.

-Far from the production highs of the mid 2000s, Holden has recorded its lowest volume sales month on record with just 2,668 cars sold in November, down from 5,125 in the same month last year.
+Far from the production highs of the mid 2000s, Holden recorded one of its lowest volume sales month on record in November last year with just 2,668 cars sold, down from 5,125 in the same month in 2018.

 BREAKING: Holden Commodore dropped